Physical Education

 Perform dances using simple movement patterns and explore these in particular celebrations ie, Christmas shows, events and competitions.

 In Key Stage 2 children continue to apply and develop a broader range of skills and link them to make sequences of movement and actions.
-At this stage they participate in activities which give opportunities to develop skills of communicating, collaborating and competing with each other as well as extra-curricular activities such as clubs and competitions.
-They are encouraged to self-evaluate e.g. think of ideas of how to improve their performance in physical activities and sports and recognise their own success.
+At this stage they participate in activities which give opportunities to develop skills of communicating, collaborating and competing with each other as well as extracurricular activities such as clubs and competitions.
+They are encouraged to self-evaluate, e.g. think of ideas of how to improve their performance in physical activities and sports and recognise their own success.

-Pupils are taught to:
+Children are taught to:

-Use basic movements including running, jumping, throwing and catching in isolation and in combination, as well as develop the physical abilities, such as, flexibility, strength, technique, control and balance
+Use basic movements including running, jumping, throwing and catching in isolation and in combination, as well as develop physical abilities, such as, flexibility, strength, technique, control and balance

 Play competitive games, modified where appropriate, and apply basic principles suitable for attacking and defending.